Car Sensors: Classification and Application

 (2) Check and Adjustment

-Check the conductivity between the terminals in the car
+Check conductivity between terminals in the vehicle

-Step 2: Connect a multimeter to the connector to test the conduction mode of the idle contacts and full load contacts.
+Step 2: Connect a multimeter to the connector to test the conduction mode of idle contacts and full load contacts.

-| Fully-closed | Fully-opened/ closed to fully opened | Opened at other angles |
+| Fully-closed | Fully-opened/Close to fully opened | Opened at other angles | |

-idle contact | Turned on | X | X |
+| Idle contact | Turned on | X | X |

-full load contact | X | Turned on | X |
+| Full load contact | X | Turned on | X |

 Table 1.
+Throttle switch contact states

 2. Detection of Throttle Valve with Linear Variable Resistance Output